KGFCH2/Babin.Portfolio/README.md

 - Ensure sections have proper `id` attributes and `useInView` hook
 - Verify section has `inView` state passed to className

-### 3D Tilt Not Working
+### Glowing Effects Not Showing
-- Check that `TiltCard` component wraps project cards in carousel
+- Verify that `hover:shadow-glow` and `group-hover:scale-105` classes are applied to project cards
-- Ensure mouse move events are properly tracked
+- Check that the card has proper `group` class for hover effects
-- Verify CSS `perspective` is applied (use browser DevTools)
+- Ensure CSS transitions are working with `transition-all duration-300`

 ---